almachelouche/middleman/content/email/VN/repurchase/014/all.md

 color='''white'''
-title='''Offers You Can’t Refuse''' copy='''Xin chào <%${user.CustomAttribute['Title']}%> <%${user['FirstName']}%><br /><br />And if you’re in the market for a new Ford and a great deal, you’re in luck!
+title='''Offers You Can’t Refuse''' copy='''Hello #Name#<br /><br />And if you’re in the market for a new Ford and a great deal, you’re in luck!
 You can drive away in an exciting Focus AT 1.5L EcoBoost or a sporty Fiesta at just a fraction of the cost.
 Prefer an SUV instead?
 The capable EcoSport is available for just 599 million VND.<br /><br />Click below to get the details on these sweet deals!<br /><br />But hurry, the offer ends July 31, 2017.''' cta1_text='''FIND OUT MORE''' cta1_url='''https://www.ford.com.vn/promotion-corner/2017/hot-deal-1/''' cta1_link_name = '''retail_campaign'''